nponsard/go-starter/README.md

 # go-starter project

-You will need to change the url in `go.mod` and the names in `.env` and `Makefile` to match your project name & VCS hoster
+You will need to change the url in `go.mod` and the names in `build-config` and `Makefile` to match your project name & VCS hoster

 ## Dependencies